🗓️ Guide 2026 — mis à jour avril

 Best Time to Dive Komodo 2026

-Complete month-by-month guide to Komodo diving conditions — visibility, water temperature, manta ray season (December–March), November conditions and the best zones for every skill level.
+Complete month-by-month guide to Komodo diving conditions — visibility, water temperature, manta ray season and the best zones for every skill level.

 PADI 5★ IDC Resort